Positron Emission Tomography (PET)

 Like MRI and CT, PET is a painless procedure.
 But, while the other procedures indicate the look and location of specific structures and potential irregularities, PET utilizes your body's chemical (physiologic) processes and allows your doctor to actually see problems before they become apparent on other studies.
 Since cancer cells have a faster metabolism than normal cells, PET can tell whether an area is benign or malignant without surgery, how a disease has progressed, and whether or not treatments are working.

-***Offered in the Oklahoma City location.
+***Offered at the Oklahoma City location.